The First Fair Trade University: University of Wisconsin Oshkosh

 The University of Wisconsin Oshkosh became first Fair Trade University in the U.S. in 2008 by making a commitment to do its part toward ending trade injustices that result in millions of people living in poverty.

-UW Oshkosh’s four governing bodies endorsed a resolution outlining its commitment to: sell Fair Trade Certified coffee, tea and chocolate in dining establishments, at catered functions and in department offices whenever feasible; offer Fair Trade food products and handicrafts at University stores whenever possible; and encourage students, faculty and staff to purchase the products.
+UW Oshkosh’s four governing bodies endorsed a resolution outlining its commitment to: sell Fair Trade certified coffee, tea and chocolate in dining establishments, at catered functions and in department offices whenever feasible; offer Fair Trade certified food products and handicrafts at university stores whenever possible; and encourage students, faculty and staff to purchase the products.

 “Sustainability goes well beyond being ‘green’,” said Chancellor Richard H. Wells.
 “It includes social justice as well.
 By becoming a Fair Trade University, UW Oshkosh is making a commitment to do our part toward helping producers and workers around the world achieve livable wages and humane working conditions.
 As a large institution, UW Oshkosh can play an important part in shaping the future and in supporting green practices on all levels.”